andrescosta/jobico-cloud/README.md

 # Introduction

-This educational project, inspired by [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), initially began as a set of scripts to automate the guide's processes.
-Over time, it has evolved into a broader initiative that supports various topologies and integrates several Kubernetes extensions as addons.
-Despite these enhancements, the project remains a valuable tool for deepening my understanding of the technologies involved, such as Kubernetes and its high availability configurations, Bash scripting, and Linux.
+This educational project started as a set of scripts to automate the processes described in [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
+Over time, it has evolved into a broader initiative that supports various  cluster topologies and integrates several Kubernetes extensions as addons.
+Despite these enhancements, the project remains an educational tool to deepen my understanding of technologies such as Kubernetes, its high availability configurations, Bash scripting, and Linux.

 # Overview